ericauld/TodoList/README.md

 Before you install the app, you must have [Yarn](https://classic.yarnpkg.com/en/docs/install) and [Node](https://nodejs.org/en/download/package-manager).
 You may care to install Node with a package manager, as described [here](https://classic.yarnpkg.com/en/docs/install/#centos-stable) for Amazon Linux/Red Hat Linux.
 Also required for the app are gcc and git.

-If you are on Amazon Linux, you must have `yum` and `wget` installed (but you probably already do).
+If you are on Amazon Linux, you must also have `yum` and `wget` installed (but you probably already do).

-If you use MacOS you will need `curl` in order to install.
+If you use MacOS you will need `curl`.

 ## Installation